-- 5.83.
+- 5.81.
 The Examination Board may condone failure in modules (including the dissertation) to a maximum total value of 45 credits where: - i. a student achieves a module mark of 45.0 or greater; and, - ii. the average mark achieved across all modules is 50.0 or greater.

-- 5.84.
+- 5.82.
 To be eligible for the award of LLM, a student must: - i. meet the requirements for the approved programme for which they are registered; - ii. meet the requirements for the duration of registration; - iii. meet the progression requirements, where these exist; - iv. meet the total credit value for the award (see below); - v. meet the minimum credit requirements at the level of the award (see below); - vi. not exceed the maximum credit value at the lowest level for the award (see below); - vii. achieve a minimum College Mark of 50.0.

-- 5.85.
-To be eligible for the award of LLM, a student must: - i. take modules to the value of 180 credits during one developmental year; - ii. take modules to a minimum value of 150 credits at Level 7, including the dissertation; - iii. take modules to a maximum value of 15 credits at Level 5 or 6; - iv. pass modules to the value of 180 credits, including the dissertation. - 5.86.
+- 5.83.
+To be eligible for the award of LLM, a student must: - i. take modules to the value of 180 credits during one developmental year; - ii. take modules to a minimum value of 150 credits at Level 7, including the dissertation; - iii. take modules to a maximum value of 15 credits at Level 5 or 6; - iv. pass modules to the value of 180 credits, including the dissertation. - 5.84.
 Provision for advanced standing may apply where individual cases allow for it, and the advanced standing is approved.
-In such cases, the value of academic credit required shall be reduced accordingly. - 5.87.
+In such cases, the value of academic credit required shall be reduced accordingly. - 5.85.
 Any modules not at Level 7 must be at Levels 5 or 6.

-- 5.88.
+- 5.86.
 A student shall be classified when the requirements for award are met.
-The classification of award shall be based upon the College Mark. - 5.89.
+The classification of award shall be based upon the College Mark. - 5.87.
 The College Mark provides a weighted average across all modules taken by a student up to the maximum number of modules for the programme.
-The College Mark shall always be calculated as though the required value of academic credit was taken.

-- 5.90.
-Where a student resits or retakes one or more modules, the College Mark shall be calculated using the actual mark achieved in the resit or retake assessments. - 5.91.
-The College Mark shall be calculated to one decimal place, and presented to the SEB and DEB in that form. - 5.92.
+The College Mark shall always be calculated as though the required value of academic credit was taken. - 5.88.
+The College Mark shall be calculated to one decimal place, and presented to the SEB and DEB in that form. - 5.89.
 The classification of the degree shall be made according to the following scale: